entelect-incubator/.NET/Phase 4/Step 2/README.md

 ## Error handling

-Install Nuget Package Serilog.AspNetCore and Serilog.Sinks.File on all but the Test project.
+Install Nuget Package Serilog and Serilog.Sinks.File on all but the Test project.

 ![](./Assets/2021-01-15-11-13-06.png)